Y00sh00/hackaton-phase3-contracts/README.md

+# Remember to run this on a new namespace
+Run Scripts
+- Setup
+- AddSlotOptions
+- TraitSlotOptions
+- AddCampaignReward

+On entirely new world
+- SetupMintNFTs

 # Good Place to start
 Our work is built on [MUD](https://mud.dev/quickstart).
 [MUD](https://mud.dev/introduction) docs is a good place to start learning the concepts